Tennessee State Route 24: Cumberland County

 It continues through countryside and then farmland before entering Crossville at an intersection with the new SR 462 (Northwest Connector).
 They then pass by several businesses before coming to an intersection with US 70/SR 1 before turning east and going for 2 blocks before both US 70N/SR 24 both end at an intersection with US 127/SR 28 just north of downtown.

+History

+SR 24 was signed as a standalone route until US 70 was commissioned in Tennessee in 1926.
+At that time, SR 24 became the secret companion route for US 70 Alternate (US 70A), which was re-signed as US 70N in 1939.

+Prior to the 1930s, the routing of SR 24 included most of its present-day alignment from Nashville to Cookeville, but followed a route from Cookeville to a junction with the northern terminus of SR 28 (the present-day hidden designation of US 127) in Static at the Kentucky state line.
+SR 24 beyond Cookeville was reassigned to its current route to Crossville, and the roadway from Cookeville to Static was re-designated as SR 42, which became a part of the extended SR 111 in 1992.

 Major intersections

 Landmarks

 The following landmarks are visible from Tennessee 24: